middlebury/college-handbook/content/ii-ug-college-policies/faculty/misconduct.md

 _c.
 Administrative Procedures regarding Allegations of Lesser Misconduct and/or Grounds for Termination_

 _i._ When an allegation of professional misconduct has been made, the vice president for Academic Affairs and dean of the faculty (VPAA/DoF) will make a preliminary inquiry and will discuss the matter with those administrative officers he or she deems appropriate.
 If the VPAA/DoF concludes that the alleged misconduct, were it to be substantiated, might constitute professional misconduct, and therefore that further inquiry is warranted, then they will meet in confidence with the accused faculty member to discuss the alleged violation.
-The faculty member and the VPAA/DoF may each invite an <span style="text-decoration:line-through"> </span> adviser of their choice, typically a tenured faculty colleague, to assist them, or to act as counsel.
+The faculty member and the VPAA/DoF may each invite an adviser of their choice, typically a tenured faculty colleague, to assist them, or to act as counsel.
 Under all circumstances, the VPAA/DoF will report the details of the case to the provost.

 In consultation with the VPAA/DoF, the provost will then propose one of three possible outcomes: